chesterXalan/Unity-OpenPose/README.md

 # Unity-OpenPose

-Just some codes of unfinished Unity project for OpenPose.
+Just some assets of unfinished Unity project for OpenPose.